2018 FIFA World Cup knockout stage: Russia vs Croatia

 Mario Mandžukić (left) makes a cross to Andrej Kramarić (off screen to right), who would then head the ball into the goal to equalise in the 39th minute.

 The teams had faced each other in three previous matches.
 Their most recent meeting came in a friendly in 2015, a 3–1 Croatia win.

 In the 31st minute, Denis Cheryshev came in from the left and, after a one-two with Artem Dzyuba, skipped away from Luka Modrić to curl a left foot effort beyond Danijel Subašić and into the left of the net.
 Six minutes before half-time, Mario Mandžukić advanced down the left to set up the chance for Andrej Kramarić to head home the equaliser.
 In the first period of extra time, Croatia took the lead as Domagoj Vida nodded down past Igor Akinfeev and into the right corner of the net after a corner from the right.
 Mário Fernandes drew his team level, converting Alan Dzagoev's free-kick with a glancing header to the left corner of the net after a free-kick from the right.
 Penalties were required and while Fyodor Smolov's Panenka attempt with the first effort was foiled by Subašić, parity was restored when Akinfeev got down to his left to keep out Mateo Kovačić's second kick for Croatia.
 After Fernandes' failure, Modrić's strike found the net, following touches off Akinfeev's glove and the post.
 The decisive penalty fell to Ivan Rakitić, who rolled the ball into the bottom-left corner to give Croatia the win.

 Russia became the first country in World Cup history to contest two shoot-outs while hosting the event.
 There were three headed goals in this match – the most in a World Cup match since Germany's 8–0 win over Saudi Arabia in 2002 (5 headers).
-Croatia became the second team to win two penalty shootouts at a single World Cup tournament – the other was Argentina in 1990 (against Yugoslavia and Italy).
+Croatia became the second team to win two penalty shoot-outs at a single World Cup tournament – the other was Argentina in 1990 (against Yugoslavia and Italy).
 Croatia qualified for the semi-final for the first time since 1998 (their first World Cup tournament).